Northern front, East Africa, 1940: Analysis

-July was the height of the rainy season but they were unusually light and disrupted road travel far less than usual.
+July was the height of the rainy season but the rains were unusually light and disrupted road travel far less than usual.
 The Italians made no attempt to exploit the victory at Kassala, apart from a short advance to Adardeb near the railway; Kurmuk was abandoned at the same time.
 The Italians might have believed that an advance would be too difficult or overestimated the size of the forces opposite them.
 The British to the north and west had time to plan their delaying campaign against an advance on Khartoum, Atbara or Port Sudan.
-When no attack came, parties from the Worcester and Essex reinforced the force outside Kassala which induced the Italians to retreat into the town and wait.
-The British issued an intelligence summary on 18 July, which described the huge advantage in numbers enjoyed by the Italians and the apparent absence of any intention decisively to use it.
+When no attack came, parties from the Worcester and Essex battalions reinforced the force outside Kassala, that induced the Italians to retreat into the town and wait.
+The British issued an intelligence summary on 18 July, which described the huge advantage in numbers enjoyed by the Italians and the apparent absence of any intention to use it.
 The attack on Kassala was called a raid and the other attacks a nuisance.